onecommons/unfurl/docs/jobs.rst

 1. YAML parsed and :ref:`merge directives<yaml_merge_directives>` are processed
 2. Schema is validated and model instantiated.
 The command will exit if there are errors.
 3. A plan is constructed based on the selected workflow and job options (use :cli:`unfurl plan<unfurl-plan>` command to preview) and the job begins.
-4. For each operation a task is generated and the operation's `inputs` are lazily evaluated if referenced, including Unfurl expressions, TOSCA functions, and template strings.
+4. For each operation a task is generated and the operation's :std:ref:`inputs` are lazily evaluated if referenced, including Unfurl expressions, TOSCA functions, and template strings.
 5. After the job completes, `ensemble.yaml` is updated with any changes to its instances status.
    ``jobs.tsv`` will also be updated with line for each task run and a new `job.yaml` file is created in the ``jobs`` folder.